 Normally, there are three to four players involved in any real estate transaction in the restricted zone:

 All four are helpful in their respective areas in assisting with real estate transactions.
 Because of the similarities of real estate transactions, in general, it is easy to assume that the basic terms and principles which are familiar in the U.S. and Canada also hold true in Mexico.
 Much of the paperwork is similar, true, but there are some aspects that are completely different.
 As a rule, a foreigner should assume nothing.
-Once again Vista Properties will be with you every step of the way.
+Once again Vista Properties can be your guide throughout every step of the way.

 The following is a rough breakdown of the costs (in U.S. dollars) for the closing of a property purchase in Baja California Sur.
-The fees given here are with Banco Interacciones…but keep in mind that they vary from bank to bank.
+The fees given here are with Banco Interacciones, but keep in mind that they vary from bank to bank.
 The other fees also vary based on which Notary and closing agent are used.
-Closing costs in Mexico are a bit higher than in the U.S. or Canada.
+Closing costs in Mexico are a bit higher than in the U.S. or Canada, and can include:

-No one likes surprises at closing, Vista Properties will keep you informed to avoid any unwanted surprises!
+No one likes surprises at closing.
+Vista Properties can explain the entire process to you, keep you on track throughout your purchase, and keep you informed to avoid any unwanted surprises!